OpaceDigitalAgency/star-trek/README.md

 - Fallback data for newer series and seasons not yet in STAPI
 - Multi-strategy character matching for accurate character data
 - Consistent data output to both Netlify functions and frontend data files
+- Enhanced character image handling with character-specific and series-specific fallbacks

 ### Deployment Notes